MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/azure-sql-management-pack-custom-query-monitoring.md

 # Custom Query-Based Monitoring

-This article explains how to configure custom query monitoring in Management Pack for Azure SQL Database.
+This article describes how to configure custom query monitoring in Management Pack for Azure SQL Database.

 In addition to the standard [health and performance monitoring](azure-sql-management-pack-monitoring-types.md), you can configure custom query-based monitors for application-specific health state monitoring.